 The Weatherization Assistance Program assists low-income households by conducting energy conservation audits and safety inspections, upgrading wall and attic insulation, reducing air infiltration, and testing, repairing or replacing home mechanical systems.
 The Minnesota Department of Commerce administers this program, which is federally funded through the U.S. Department of Energy.
 Learn more and get an application here.

 HeatShare provides emergency assistance with heating and utility bills on a year-round basis.
 Funds are used for natural gas, oil, propane, wood, electricity, and emergency furnace repairs.
-Celebrating 25 years of keeping Minnesotans warm, HeatShare is a voluntary nongovernmental program of The Salvation Army.
+HeatShare is a voluntary nongovernmental program of The Salvation Army.

-The General Assistance (GA) program serves as Minnesota’s primary safety net for single adults and childless couples.
+The General Assistance (GA) program serves as Minnesota’s primary safety net for adults without children.
 The GA program provides monthly cash grants for vulnerable people whose income and resources are less than program limits.
 The grants can be used to pay for utility bills.
 For urgent, short-term emergency needs, the Emergency General Assistance program may provide one-time grants for basic needs, including utility connection charges, repairs to home heating systems, or to prevent utility companies from shutting off service to people in special situations.
-For people who receive the state’s supplement to Supplemental Security Income, known as the Minnesota Supplemental Aid (MSA) program, there is an Emergency MSA program that also meets such urgent needs.
-To apply for the GA program, contact your county human services agency.
+To apply for GA or EGA, contact your county human services agency or apply online at Applymn.org.

 Minnesota Housing offers affordable home improvement programs that can be used by Minnesota residents for energy efficiency projects.
 The Fix-up Fund is a statewide program that offers affordable, low-interest fixed rate loans that can be used for energy efficiency improvements.
 The Rehabilitation Loan program assists low-income homeowners in financing basic home improvements that directly affect the safety, habitability, energy efficiency, or accessibility of their homes.